raynamharris/shell-novice/_episodes/07-script.md

 you will be able to reproduce the same results simply by running your script, rather than having to remember or retype a long list of commands.

-Let's start by going back to `proteins/` and creating a new file, `middle.sh` which will become our shell script:
+Before the break, you learned how to combine commands with the pipte

 ~~~
-$ cd proteins
+$ cd ~/Desktp/shell-lesson-data/north-pacific-gyre
-$ nano middle.sh
+$ wc -l NENE01729A.txt | sort -n | head -n 1
 ~~~
 {: .language-bash}